 The value of a successful management strategy cannot be underestimated.
-Management controls whether your organization will be able to truly fulfill its initiatives, regardless of its resources.
+Management controls whether your organization will be able to fulfill its initiatives, regardless of its resources.
 With better management you can leverage your organization’s assets to achieve practically any goal.
 Here are the five steps to building a successful management strategy.

 1. Set Your Goals